Jamie Cullum: The Pursuit

 In June 2009, Cullum announced the title of his fourth studio album, The Pursuit.
 The album, which was released on 10 November 2009, was produced by Greg Wells, and the first single was "I'm All Over It", written with Deacon Blue frontman, Ricky Ross.

 The Pursuit was recorded in a variety of places: Cullum's kitchen, a studio in L.A. and Terrified Studios (his own in Shepherd's Bush, London).
 Various musicians were used in the recording process.
 Songs recorded in L.A. mostly used session musicians and saw Wells and Cullum play various instruments including drums and bass.
 "Don't Stop The Music", the second single from the album (released as a download only in January 2010) was recorded with Chris Hill and Brad Webb.
 The track "Gran Torino", written in collaboration with Clint Eastwood, was used as the title track of Eastwood's 2008 movie of the same name and was nominated for the 2008 Golden Globe Award for Best Original Song.

 From 2003 to 2008, Cullum played consistently with Geoff Gascoyne on bass, and Sebastiaan de Krom on drums.
 From 2003 until 2004 the trio was joined by Ben Castle on saxophone, John Hoare on trumpet, Barnaby Dickinson on trombone and Malcolm MacFarlane on guitar.

 Sam Wedgwood (guitarist, bassist and trumpeter) later joined Cullum on tour, for a little over a year.
 At the end of 2005 Cullum was joined by Tom Richards (saxophonist, occasional guitarist and percussion).
 Soon after that Sam Wedgwood left to pursue his own solo musical career.
 At the beginning of 2006 Rory Simmons (trumpeter and guitarist) joined the band as a replacement, bringing the total number of band members (including Cullum himself) to five.

-In late 2009 Cullum replaced Geoff Gascoyne (bass) and Sebastiaan de Krom (drums) with Chris Hill (bass) and Brad Webb (drums).
+In late 2009, Cullum replaced Geoff Gascoyne (bass) and Sebastiaan de Krom (drums) with Chris Hill (bass) and Brad Webb (drums).

 Momentum

 Jamie Cullum's album Momentum was released on 20 May 2013.
 In conjunction with the album, he performed six intimate gigs across Europe; the first was in London.

-In an interview with NBHAP Cullum told that "Momentum" is about the crossover period from being a young man while having one foot in the adult world, and about the balance of childish fantasies with grand and epic responsibilities.
+In an interview with NBHAP, Cullum said that Momentum is about the crossover period from being a young man while having one foot in the adult world, and about the balance of childish fantasies with grand and epic responsibilities.